dustgalactic/dustgalactic.github.io/portfolio/up42-documentation-hub.md

 > **We talk on equal terms**<br/>
 We advise users rather than instruct them.
 We know UP42's products well and are there to help.

-I interviewed product managers and engineering and restructured the portal’s information architecture and its voice to make the experience clearer and more useful to the people using it.
+I interviewed product managers and engineering and restructured the portal's information architecture and its voice to make the experience clearer and more useful to the people using it.
 The writing focused on what users needed to know and do, using language that was direct, natural, and easy to scan.

 With my team, we put the most useful information where users would expect to find it and removed details that didn't help them make a decision.
 This established the portal as a product with clear goals:
 - Help customers understand the product and decide what to order